JanCarreras24/CytoDiff/README.md

 ## 🧠 3.
 Classification

-Finally, use the generated images—along with real ones—to train classification models.
+Finally, use the generated images to train classification models (ResNet-50 or CLIP).

 Inside the `classification/` directory:

-- Generate or edit CSV files for the data loaders
+- Prepare the preprocessing steps required for the dataloader
-- The code includes utilities for **5-fold cross-validation**
-- Train CNN-based classifiers on mixed (real + synthetic) datasets
+- Train CNN-based classifiers on real, synthetic, or mixed (real + synthetic) datasets

 You can modify the dataloader pipeline to suit your structure if needed.